apache/flink/docs/apis/streaming_guide.md

 Some operators might need the information when a checkpoint is fully acknowledged by Flink to communicate that with the outside world.
 In this case see the `flink.streaming.api.checkpoint.CheckpointComitter` interface.

+### Checkpointed interface

+Another way of exposing user defined operator state for the Flink runtime for checkpointing is by using the `Checkpointed` interface.

+When the user defined function implements the `Checkpointed` interface, the `snapshotState(…)` and `restoreState(…)` methods will be executed to draw and restore function state.

+For example the same counting, reduce function shown for `OperatorState`s by using the `Checkpointed` interface instead:

+{% highlight java %}
+public class CounterSum implements ReduceFunction<Long>, Checkpointed<Long> {

+    //persistent counter
+    private long counter = 0;

+    @Override
+    public Long reduce(Long value1, Long value2) throws Exception {
+        counter++;
+        return value1 + value2;
+    }

+    // regularly persists state during normal operation
+    @Override
+    public Serializable snapshotState(long checkpointId, long checkpointTimestamp) throws Exception {
+        return new Long(counter);
+    }

+    // restores state on recovery from failure
+    @Override
+    public void restoreState(Serializable state) {
+        counter = (Long) state;
+    }
+}
+{% endhighlight %}

+### State checkpoints in iterative jobs

 Fink currently only provides processing guarantees for jobs without iterations.
 Enabling checkpointing on an iterative job causes an exception.
 In order to force checkpointing on an iterative program the user needs to set a special flag when enabling checkpointing: `env.enableCheckpointing(interval, force = true)`.

+Please note that records in flight in the loop edges (and the state changes associated with them) will be lost during failure.

 [Back to top](#top)